ecampuslearning/creativehubs.github.io/README.md

-#IGE CLOUD Workspace configuration
+#IGE CONNECTIONS Workspace configuration

-This repo holds the website for the [Inclusive Developers Hub](https://github.com/ecampuslearning/spec).
+This repo holds the config for the [Inclusive Workspace & Dev Resource Hub](https://github.com/igeclouds/spec).
+The origin is an adoption from the microsoft vscode dev container specification

 You may view the site at [igecloud.dev](https://connections.igecloud.dev).

 ## Building

-If you'd like to build and preview the site yourself, we make it as smooth as possible through a dev container in this repo!
+With the group permission, we have decided to make this public for individual learning and resource to @ecampuslearning

 ### Dev container